British comedian and TV star Paul O’Grady dies at 67 - The Boston Globe

 Later, as Paul O’Grady, he hosted talk shows and gameshows including “The Paul O’Grady Show,” “Blind Date” and “Blankety Blank,” as well as a long-running program on BBC radio.

-An animal lover, he also presented “For the Love of Dogs,” which profiled the work of an animal rescue charity.
+An animal lover, he also presented “For the Love of Dogs,” which profiled the work of the Battersea Dogs and Cats Home, an animal rescue charity.
 Camilla, the queen consort, was a guest on the show last year.

+The official royal family Twitter account posted a picture of Mr. O’Grady and Camilla with the message: “Deeply saddened to hear of the death of Paul O’Grady, who worked closely with Her Majesty in support of @Battersea_, providing lots of laughter and many waggy-tailed memories.”

 “Paul was one of the loveliest people you could ever meet,” Tatchell said.
 “Everyone whose lives he touched will miss him greatly, as will those who enjoyed his wit and admired his compassion.”